 d.
 Welding position

-Flat position is the easiest of the welding positions and is most commonly used.
-It is best if you can weld in the flat position if at all possible as good results are easier to achieve in this position.
+The FLAT POSITION is easiest of the welding positions and is most used.
+It is best if you can weld in the flat position if at all possible, as good results are easier to achieve in this position.